syyePhenomenol/HollowKnight.MapModS/README.md

 Compatible optional mods:
 - [AdditionalMaps](https://github.com/SFGrenade/AdditionalMaps).
 Highly recommended with this mod to view White Palace checks
 - [RandomizableLevers](https://github.com/flibber-hk/HollowKnight.RandomizableLevers).
 Shows lever checks on map
 - [RandoPlus](https://github.com/flibber-hk/HollowKnight.RandoPlus).
-Shows Mr Mushroom checks on map
+Shows Mr Mushroom and nail upgrade checks on map
 - Most other mods

 This mod has support for languages other than English.
 You will need to source a `language.json` file and copy it to the `Randomizer 4` directory.